Are Power Inverters Bad For Your Car?

 Most people don’t need a power inverter.

-One exception would be if you badly need to charge a particular device during a long journey.
+One exception would be if you urgently need to charge a specific device during a lengthy journey.
 Again, though, in most cases, you should wait until you arrive or do it before you leave.

 Another exception might apply to remote manual laborers.
-For example, a well-wired-in power inverter might suit you if you need to take your truck out into the wilderness to cut trees with a giant saw.
+For example, a well-wired-in power inverter might suit you if you need to take your truck out into the untamed wilderness to cut trees with a huge saw.

-That said, evaluating your needs and weighing the risks is still crucial.
+That said, assessing your needs and weighing the risks is still crucial.
 You don’t want a power inverter to kill your car battery and thus mean you’re stuck in the middle of nowhere.
-It might be much less risky to buy a generator and take that with you.
+It might be much less hazardous to buy a generator and take that with you.

 Should You Get A Power Inverter?